 and comparative political behavior

 My research in political methodology focuses on machine learning, Bayesian statistics, computational methods, and causal inference.
-I investigate how machine learning approaches can help to overcome methodological challenges in comparative politics.
-In particular, I have worked with Bayesian models to estimate latent interactive effects in experimental and observational studies in quantitative political analyses.
+I have worked with semi-parametric Bayesian models to deal with latent confounders in experimental and observational research.
 You can find a sample of my published and current working papers here.